Delhi – India

 The Red Fort

 The Red Fort was the official residence and working place of Emperor Shah jahan, the same Emperor who constructed the Taj Mahal and the Agra Fort.
-The below pictures have the stone labels of all the buildings situated within the fort so it is self explanatory if you read the labels.
-There is nothing much to explain if you read the labels before every monument.

-It is very important notice the architecture and the design.
+It is very important to notice the architecture and the design.
 I stressed on this point before also in my Agra chapter.
 The designs are typically made by embossing colored precious and semi stones on white marble stone slabs mostly brought from Rajasthan.
 So this is very distinctive fro the Rajputana design and architecture, I repeat.

 Here below is a British architecture as you can see.
 After defeating the Moghuls British took control of the Red Fort, plundered it and took away all the gems that were there in the architecture and just left it naked.
 And they made this building as garrison for their soldiers.